genforce/ctrl-x/README.md

 Instructions for downloading and using our quantitative evaluation dataset, along with how to run Ctrl-X on the dataset and evaluate the results with the metrics in the paper, can be found [here](data/README.md).
 Note that Ctrl-X is *training-free*, so this is *not* a training dataset.

-## Future plans (a.k.a.
-TODOs)

-- [x] Add dataset for quantitative evaluation.
-- [x] Add code for quantitative evaluation.
-- [ ] Add support for arbitrary schedulers besides DDIM, not necessarily with self-recurrence (if not possible).
-- [ ] Add support for DiTs, including SD3 and FLUX.1.
-- [ ] Add support for video generation models, including CogVideoX and Mochi 1.

 ## Contact

 For any questions, thoughts, discussions, and any other things you want to reach out for, please contact [Jordan Lin](https://kuanhenglin.github.io) (kuanhenglin@ucla.edu).